Public Contributions

 dataset downloads and sources page

-Interacting with the map is best done by clicking on one of the stories on the left side of the page, or one of the location buttons on the top right corner of the map.
+Interacting with the map is best done by clicking on one of the stories on the page, or one of the location buttons on the top right corner of the map.
 The popup text, while holding your mouse over certain areas, either tells you what year the river is from, what structure is there (border fence), or what indigenous land/language is native to that area (thank you native-land.ca)